jarraga/local-to-spotify/README.md

 ## Run instructions

-Change name of wifi card (or developer card used) to 'wifi', or put name of actual card in globals.js line 11
+- Change name of wifi card (or developer card used) to 'wifi', or put name of actual card in globals.js line 11
+- Check global variables in globals.js

 ## Environment variables server side